ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The second type of feedback, subsequent interview suggestions, should focus on areas for emphasis or more in-depth exploration in subsequent interviews and not reveal data that might overtly bias further interviews.

-USAGE OF AN APPLICANT TRACKING SYSTEM (ATS)
+#### USAGE OF AN APPLICANT TRACKING SYSTEM (ATS)

-When interviewing more than two or three candidates simultaneously,

-it can require a substantial effort to manage the logistics of where candidates stand in the process, coordinate notes from interviewers, and communicate consistently and promptly with candidates as they move through the funnel.
-Without a finely tuned system to manage all of these

-logistics, it's easy for candidate experience to suffer and for hiring costs to rise.
+When interviewing more than two or three candidates simultaneously, it can require a substantial effort to manage the logistics of where candidates stand in the process, coordinate notes from interviewers, and communicate consistently and promptly with candidates as they move through the funnel.
+Without a finely tuned system to manage all of these logistics, it's easy for candidate experience to suffer and for hiring costs to rise.
 This is a universal problem, and several high-quality, off-the- shelf Applicant Tracking System (ATS) solutions have been developed at various price points and levels of sophistication to address this problem.

 The guidance here is simple: choose and onboard an ATS early.
 Don't wait until your process is already underwater to take action.
 Train your team, require widespread adoption of the system, and set expectations for its use with HR, hiring managers, and interviewers.

-SELLING CANDIDATES
+#### SELLING CANDIDATES

 As mentioned earlier, I highly encourage hiring managers to think of the interview process as a sales process. is naturally leads to several good habits that translate seamlessly from sales to interviews:

- During the sales process with a customer, you're always focused on

-selling the prospect on the product, even when you're qualifying the customer.
+* During the sales process with a customer, you're always focused on selling the prospect on the product, even when you're qualifying the customer.
 A good sales process regards qualifying candidates as a funnel, with light-touch qualification at the top and progressively more nuanced/time-intensive qualification down-funnel, along with a progressively more customized and tailored sales pitch.

- You should always be selling your candidates on the advantages and

-positive benefits of joining your company and the role/opportunity you're offering.
+* You should always be selling your candidates on the advantages and positive benefits of joining your company and the role/opportunity you're offering.
 By the time they jump through all your interviewing hoops, they should be eager to work at your company and excited to take your job offer over others they have received (or may yet receive).

- Ensure you're asking at least a couple of open-ended questions early

-on about what the candidate is looking for in their next role. is will help your interviewers synthesize how good a match the candidate s expectations are for the role you're hiring for. is information should be noted in the candidate s profile and used to tailor and customize the pitch to the candidate along the way.
+* Ensure you're asking at least a couple of open-ended questions early on about what the candidate is looking for in their next role. is will help your interviewers synthesize how good a match the candidate s expectations are for the role you're hiring for. is information should be noted in the candidate s profile and used to tailor and customize the pitch to the candidate along the way.

-- For example, a junior candidate coming from a mostly junior and mid-level team may be looking for the opportunity to work

-with more senior JavaScript engineers in an environment that promotes their growth.
+  * For example, a junior candidate coming from a mostly junior and mid-level team may be looking for the opportunity to work with more senior JavaScript engineers in an environment that promotes their growth.
 If your team offers senior support and your culture leans into mentorship, make sure you highlight that advantage, especially around the offer stage.

- Always leave candidates some time (five or ten minutes) to ask ques -

-tions at the end of the interview.
+* Always leave candidates some time (five or ten minutes) to ask questions at the end of the interview.
 Most qualified candidates come to interviews armed with questions, and you can learn a lot about what somebody cares about by what they choose to ask. is is a good opportunity for your interviewer to sell the benefits of your company in their responses.

- Along the way, ensure candidates feel respected and are progressively

-exposed to more of your company.
-Your best candidates need to feel

-like they were intelligently vetted *and* like they ve learned enough

-about the company to get excited.
+* Along the way, ensure candidates feel respected and are progressively exposed to more of your company.
+Your best candidates need to feel like they were intelligently vetted *and* like they ve learned enough about the company to get excited.
 Ideally, you want even rejected candidates to be able to leave positive reviews on Google and Glassdoor.
-You can accomplish that by selling your company s benefits throughout the interview, respecting people s time as if it were your own, having consistent and timely communication, and ensuring that everyone

-feels the process was as fair and transparent as possible.
+You can accomplish that by selling your company s benefits throughout the interview, respecting people's time as if it were your own, having consistent and timely communication, and ensuring that everyone feels the process was as fair and transparent as possible.

-**INTAKE FORMS![ref3]**
+### Intake Forms

 The beginning of the interview funnel is a form that achieves two goals: it provides the candidate with some information about your company and its hiring process, and thus a sample of its culture; and it takes in a bunch of information from the candidate to act as an inexpensive, coarse- grained filter.